Different ways of traveling to your destination – popular and unexpected

 Cons

-One of the different ways of traveling for those of you that don’t suffer from motion sickness (like yours truly here) is by ships.
-And it’s not just cruises, although I must admit traveling around the world on a luxury cruise ship sounds amazing.
+One of the different ways of travelling for those of you who don’t suffer from motion sickness (like yours truly here) is by ship.
+And it’s not just cruises, although I must admit travelling around the world on a luxury cruise ship sounds amazing.

 There are ferries that connect different countries.
-For example, in Europe, you can go from Germany to Italy or Latvia, Latvia to Sweden, and not even naming all of the different routes through the Mediterranean Sea…
+For example, in Europe, you can go from Germany to Italy or Latvia, Latvia to Sweden, and I’m not even going to start naming all of the different routes through the Mediterranean Sea…

 And it’s not just close distances (which even I might be able to endure).
-If you have 2 weeks to spare on traveling, you can even go across the Atlantic.
+If you have 2 weeks to spare on travelling, you can even go across the Atlantic.

 And one of the best ways to get to Antarctica?
 Boat.

-Pretty much, if you don’t feel like flying, world travel by a ship is possible.
+Pretty much, if you don’t feel like flying, world travel by ship is possible.

 Pros